Roadmap to this page

 Mass Killing & Targeting of Civilians

 Israel is killing Palestinians in Gaza on an industrial scale - using the most lethal and advanced technology against a defenseless civilian population.
-As of August 2025, Israel has massacred over 58,000 people – and likely well over 300,000 people if one includes the deaths of people buried under the rubble and those who have or will die from indirect, preventable causes, like starvation, disease, and lack of medical care and humanitarian aid.
+Since October 7, Israel has massacred over 70,000 Palestinians – and likely well over 300,000 if one includes the deaths of people buried under the rubble and those who have or will die from indirect, preventable causes, like starvation, disease, and lack of medical care and humanitarian aid.
 Entire family lines have been eradicated.

 ~70% of those killed are women and children.
 The age group most killed in Israel's targeting of residential buildings is 5-9 year olds.
 There were 200 times the rate of child deaths in the first five weeks in Gaza as during the Iraq war.
 Israel has killed over 18,500 children in what UNICEF has called its “ruthless killing of children,” over 19,000 children have been orphaned, all have been traumatized.
 Israel's relentless bombing so shreds Palestinian bodies that parents write their names on their childrens’ limbs so they can be identified if killed.

-Over 132,000 suffer from life-changing injuries including amputations and severe burns.
+Over 170,000 are injured, with 42,000 suffering from life-changing injuries including amputations and severe burns.
 Gaza now has the highest concentration of child amputees in the world.

-Israel has dropped countless 2000 lb bombs to cataclysmic effect in one of the most densely populated places on earth and unleashed over 70,000 tons of bombs - more than 4 nuclear weapons worth - on this tiny enclave.
+Israel has dropped countless 2000-pound bombs to cataclysmic effect in one of the most densely populated places on earth and unleashed over 70,000 tons of bombs - more than 4 nuclear weapons worth - on this tiny enclave.

 In short, Israel has conducted a campaign of mass extermination and terror, shredding children with industrial, shrapnel-packed bombs, and burning families alive as they shelter in tents near hospitals or in UN schools.